The door of the Langa of Asti “wounded” by the fury of the French: Cassinasco, where Pavese dreamed of seeing the sea.

 Cassinasco is the border, the limit, the Langa boundary.
-We realize this by climbing the hairpin bends from Canelli, when the first hazel groves appear, alternating with the vines in a geometry of shapes and colors that takes on a particular fascination in spring and autumn.
+We understand this by climbing the hairpin bends from Canelli, when the first hazel groves appear, alternating with the vines in a geometry of shapes and colors that takes on a particular fascination in spring and autumn.

 The air changes, the cultivations change and the chipped tower on the hill seems to be a prelude to other countries, to other stories.
 Here Cesare Pavese, considered one of the leading Italian intellectuals of the twentieth century, imagined the point from which we would see the sea, the horizon that we want to cross, the term we try to overcome.

 There is no sea beyond Cassinasco, but the warm wind that melts the snow of March anticipates the warmth of Liguria.
 And among the clumps of rosemary and some rare olive trees that resists on the most exposed sides, driest and aromatic mature grapes, with hints of wood and fern, thyme and sun.

 Here the pilgrims walk from the Belbo and the Bormida to visit the Sanctuary of Caffi, a singular church with a vague eastern aspect overlooking the panoramic ridge towards Loazzolo, but here also the half-Italian gourmets, attracted by the quality of local dishes exception and fine wines.